-Girls Global Academy · 733 8th St NW, Washington, DC 20001 · (202) 600-4822 SISTERHOOD, SCHOLARSHIP, SERVICE, SAFETY
+Girls Global Academy o 733 8th St NW, Washington, DC 20001 o (202) 600-4822

-World Languages 1 credit in World Language 1
+3 total credits for qualifying courses in the chosen engineering or business pathway for the Certificate World Languages Credits: Introduction to Engineering Design, Environmental Sustainability, Civil Engineering and Architecture, Aerospace Engineering, Engineering Design and Development Courses that count toward Business Credits: Principles of Business and Economics, Principles of Marketing & Finance, Principles of Management & Business Strategies 1 credit in World Language 1

 2 credits 1 credit in World Language 2

 Electives Any elective course listed will count as an

 3 credits elective.
 Credits earned over the minimum

 requirements will count toward elective

 Service Learning 100 hours

 Total Credit Hours 25.5

-^{}indicates required course for graduation
+indicates required course for graduation

 GGA will admit new grade 11 students; however, these students may not qualify for the pathways certificate as a result of their entry grade.
 The grade 9 pathway coursework (Engineering Essentials and Leadership & Wealth Management) will be waived for grade 11 transfer students.
 Girls Global Academy will provide students with the pathways course progression in order to qualify for the CTE certificate option as a transfer student.
 Students enrolled in grade 11 as a transfer student will choose a Pathway, either Engineering or Business and be placed in the required course (Principles of Engineering or Principles of Business and Business Economics).
 Students will take as many courses as possible in the Engineering or Business pathway prior to graduation.
 The placement in multiple pathways courses during grade 12 is dependent on a student's unique scheduling needs.
 Grade 11 transfer students will also be given a world language placement exam if there are no transferring world language credits to determine scheduling needs.
-Students that enroll in grade 9 with advanced world language credits will be enrolled in advanced language courses.
+Students that enroll in grade 9 with advanced world language credits to determine scheduling needs.
+Students that enroll in grade 9 with advanced world language credits to in advanced language courses.